Recruitment

 | Google Developers Group (GDG) Manchester | GDGManchester |

-One way to engage with students is to sponsor and support their events by contacting relevant societies directly.
+A good way to engage with students is to sponsor and support their events by contacting relevant societies directly.
 This includes sponsoring hackathons and offering speakers for talks, panels, workshops, insights and other events.

 Employing Computer Science graduates